Tampines hawker food

 Tel: 9351 3077

 9. Jin Hock Seafood

 Most East-siders would be familiar with Jin Hock Seafood, especially for their much raved White Bee Hoon ($9 for medium).
-Expect a generous portion of seafood like sliced cuttlefish and prawns, topped with a moist bundle of white beehoon beneath a flavourful broth of eggs and vegetables.
-Aside from their White Bee Hoon, you can also order other common zi char dishes like Homemade Toufu with Fried Enoki Mushrooms ($18 for medium) and Steamed Fish Head with Chai Poh ($18 for medium).
+Expect a generous portion of seafood such as sliced cuttlefish and prawns, topped with a moist bundle of white beehoon beneath a flavourful broth of eggs and vegetables.
+Aside from their White Bee Hoon, you can also order other common zi char dishes such as Homemade Toufu with Fried Enoki Mushrooms ($18 for medium) and Steamed Fish Head with Chai Poh ($18 for medium).